JS-71/Tic-Tac-Toe-using-Python/README.md

 **Features**

--**Interactive Gameplay**: Play against a friend in a command-line interface.
+- **Interactive Gameplay**: Play against a friend in a command-line interface.

--**Simple Interface**: Easy-to-understand interface for seamless gameplay experience.
+- **Simple Interface**: Easy-to-understand interface for seamless gameplay experience.

--**Winning Logic**: Automatically detects winning conditions and declares the winner.
+- **Winning Logic**: Automatically detects winning conditions and declares the winner.

--**Error Handling**: Includes error handling for invalid inputs to ensure smooth gameplay.
+- **Error Handling**: Includes error handling for invalid inputs to ensure smooth gameplay.

 **How to Play**

--Clone this repository to your local machine.
+- Clone this repository to your local machine.

--Navigate to the directory containing the files.
+- Navigate to the directory containing the files.

--Run the tic_tac_toe.py file using Python.
+- Run the tic_tac_toe.py file using Python.

--Follow the prompts to make your moves and enjoy the game!
+- Follow the prompts to make your moves and enjoy the game!